 Are you ready for some football?!

-We put together a selection of CraftBeer.com appetizers that are perfect for your next tailgate party.
-Each recipe incorporates beer in some way, which can be an interesting tactic to get your non-beer friends interested in the suds we hold so dear.
+We put together a selection of CraftBeer.com appetizers that are perfect for football season.
+Each recipe incorporates beer in some way, which is a fun way to bring your favorite homebrews and craft beers into the culinary world.

 Week 1 of the NFL regular season also coincides with the emergence of pumpkin beers (for better or for worse).
 This recipe not only incorporates your favorite pumpkin beer into a pretzel, but includes instructions on making your own beer mustard and sweet pumpkin dip, both of which include beer components.
 These will be a crowd favorite.
 Trust us.

 Be sure to have a popcorn-based dish on hand at your football party for the impending interception or bad call.
-Afterall, a few kernals of popcorn are easier on your TV screen than the remote control.
+After all, a few kernels of popcorn are easier on your TV screen than the remote control.
 A bottle of brown ale or porter, preferably with a pecan component, is used as part of a reduction to create the sticky-sweet caramel that will coat the popcorn.
 Add in some pecans and pretzels, and you’re ready for some football.

 Don’t even think about skipping dessert.
 How are you going to celebrate when your team wins (or drown your sorrows if they don’t)?
 All it takes is 6-ounces of your tastiest stout to churn out 2-dozen chocolate stout cookies, topped with salted caramel frosting & pretzels.
 Need I say more?

 6. Belgian Tripel & Honey Black Pepper Wings

 No football game is complete without plate stacked dangerously high with chicken wings.
 This recipe uses Belgian-style tripel–a complex strong ale typically with a yeast-driven spice character–in it’s honey pepper sauce.

 7. Vegitarian Chipotle & Chocolate Stout Chili